~ 6 MIN READ

 Easy To Build & Edit

 You can create an unlimited number of reports for different audiences that pull from the same data source—that means you only have to enter data once and it can be used in multiple places.
-When you change any information, it will automatically update in all reports, which makes everyone happy because it’s a lot less work to ensure data is accurate and current.
+When you change any information, it will automatically update in all reports, which makes everyone happy because it’s a lot less work to ensure data is accurate and up to date.

 Make your reports look exactly the way you want and tailor the information you include to suit a specific audience.
 Some of the top ways you can customize your summary reports include: